bebop233/vsualizing_transferred_knowledge/README.md

 # Running
-1. Pre-train the base model with tll library.
+1. Follow the [installation instrution](https://github.com/thuml/Transfer-Learning-Library#Installation) of tll liabrary and train the base model with tll.
 2. Modify the setting file and train the model:
   > python main_dann.py -gpuid 0